hds-sandbox/bulk_RNAseq_course/develop/08c_FA_GSEA.md

 names(foldchanges) <- res_entrez$entrez
 ```

 Next we need to order the fold changes in decreasing order.
-To do this we’ll use the `sort()` function, which takes a vector as input.
-This is in contrast to Tidyverse’s `arrange()`, which requires a data frame.
+To do this we'll use the `sort()` function, which takes a vector as input.
+This is in contrast to Tidyverse's `arrange()`, which requires a data frame.

 ``` r
 ## Sort fold changes in decreasing order